lgoldbach/2048Game/README.md

 Run the Game
 ============
 Clone the project including the Makefile, cd into the directory, enter "make" into command line and then enter "./Game2048Main" .
-"./Game2048Main -u [n]" give you n consecutive undos while playing (e.g. ./Game2048 -u 3 gives you 3 undos, default is 0 undos).
+"./Game2048Main -u [n]" gives you n consecutive undos while playing (e.g. ./Game2048 -u 3 gives you 3 undos, default is 0 undos).
 "./Game2048Main -h" for usage.

 Required: